J. P. McManus: Glackin Report

-In 1991, an Irish company law inspector, solicitor John Glackin, was appointed by the Irish Government to investigate complicated dealings involving Dermot Desmond and the purchase and sale of the former Johnston Mooney and O'Brien site in Ballsbridge, Dublin, to Telecom Éireann.
+In 1991, an Irish company law inspector, solicitor John Glackin, was appointed by the Irish Government to investigate complicated dealings involving Dermot Desmond and the purchase and sale of the former Johnston Mooney and O'Brien site in Ballsbridge, Dublin from the Liquidator to Chestvale Properties Limited and then on to Telecom Éireann.
 While Desmond represented himself as an intermediary in the sale, Glackin's report said Desmond, businessman JP McManus and John Magnier were beneficiaries of the sale.
 Desmond strenuously disputed Glackin's findings.

 According to the Glackin Report, Hoddle Investments (the vehicle through which the deal was handled) executed two contracts with Telecom Éireann for the sale of the Johnston Mooney & O'Brien site for an aggregate price of £9.4 million, on 7 May 1990.
 Glackin concluded that McManus had lent £1.5 million to Chestvale to purchase the site from the liquidator in August 1989.
 McManus made the investment through an AIB account in Jersey in the name of J&N McMahon.
 Whether this account was to the benefit of John and Noreen McManus was not confirmed as AIB refused to break client confidentiality.

 The report concluded that McManus was a beneficiary of the sale of the site to Telecom Éireann, and received £500,000 in cash from the transaction, which Dermot Desmond had stored in a tennis holdall in his safe.
 At paragraph 5.4.4 of the report, Glackin concludes that:

 "I am satisfied, on a basis that I believe is reasonable, that Mr. McManus was promised by Mr. Desmond as his consideration for the advance a share of the profits and that this was either agreed in advance or during the period between 29th June 1990 when the money was received from Telecom, and 19th July 1990 when the request was made to Ansbacher for the first cash withdrawal of £100,000.
 I can find no evidence that any other person received any of the cash of £500,000 and find accordingly that it was received by Mr. McManus."

 No criminal charges were made against McManus or the other principals involved resulting from the very damaging findings of The Glackin Report.